-Lube is perhaps the most underestimated ‘sex toy’ around.
-I wrote that more often.
-Because lube makes sex so much more fun, even if the receiving party is a woman that has absolutely no issue with getting wet of her own.
-Lube is great for PIV (Penis-In-Vagina) sex, but also at manual sex (jerking of, fingering), and it is a must for anal sex and when using a sex toy.
-Personally, I generally find lube with additions (like the Pjur Cool, that has a cooling sensation) die verkoelend werkt) specifically highly recommended.
+Lube is perhaps the most underestimated ‘sex toy’ around (I wrote that more often), because lube makes sex so much more fun.
+Even if the receiving party is a woman that has absolutely no issue with getting wet of her own.
+Lube is great for PIV (Penis-In-Vagina) sex, but also for manual sex (jerking off, fingering), and it is a must for anal sex and when using a sex toy.
+Personally, I generally highly recommend lube with additions (like the Pjur Cool, that has a cooling sensation).

 Pjur Cool Refreshing Menthol: what is that?